Honesty. Excellence. Responsiveness. Safety.

 And they’re not just words—they’re part of our city’s DNA.

 Memphis is home to an array of government agencies that provide critical services to those who live in, work in and visit our city.
+The City of Memphis is proudly part of Shelby County.

 Here’s a look at the major government services available to you in the City of Memphis: